trskop/command-wrapper/man/command-wrapper-config.1.md

 \--\[no-]remote-only
 :   Specifies if integrity checks should be added to only remote imports or to
     all imports.
 By default they are added only to remote imports.
+Can be specified multiple times, later instance is applied.

 \--dhall-hash
 :   Compute semantic hashes for Dhall expressions.